jrburke/notobo/README.md

 * does not support *.json dependencies
 * need to handle _stream_duplex, etc builtins?
   * also, like for 'url', needs 'punycode'? querystring has local modules
+* test for natives mapped to empty in browserify
 * node modules asking for 'module' will get AMD module object.
 OK though, since node one not usable in the browser.
 Although if a node module asks for 'module' and expects to get undefined back for the browser case, may need to change to rewriting those dependencies to 'moduleempty' or something like that.

 ### Niceties